 - Through the Campus Writing Program: Two WI courses (6 credit hours)*.

 One WI course may be taken in any discipline; the other must be an upper-division WI course in the major.
 The Campus Writing Board reviews and approves courses as writing-intensive.
 Departments, not the Campus Writing Board, determine which WI courses may count as “upper-division courses in the major.”

-A grade of C- or better is required in English 1000 or 1000H, as well as in both Writing Intensive courses, in order to meet MU’s General Education Requirements.
+A grade of C- or better is required in both Writing Intensive courses, in order to meet MU’s General Education Requirements.

 * Most WI Courses are 3 credits, but some courses are sequenced and students may receive less than 3 designated WI credits as part of these multi-course sequences.
 Individual departments may apply to the Campus Writing Board to modify the requirement of 6 credits under these circumstances.